swiftlang/swift-org-website/_posts/2024-04-02-embedded-swift-examples.md

 To use these examples, be sure to install the latest [development snapshot toolchain](https://www.swift.org/download/#snapshots).
 As an experimental mode, Embedded Swift is not yet available in release versions of Swift.

-If you have any questions or want to share your experiences and ideas, please reach out on the [Swift Forums](http://link/).
+If you have any questions or want to share your experiences and ideas, please reach out on the [Swift Forums](https://forums.swift.org/).
+Your feedback will help bring Embedded Swift into a future release.